 As service system managers, CMSMs and DSSABs are responsible for making decisions about the provision of LHCC base funding to individual licensees, subject to provincial requirements.
-All licensed home child care agencies that opened before July 1, 2018 may be provided with funding regardless of auspice or current purchase of service status.
-CMSMs and DSSABs may need to enter into new funding agreements/arrangements with licensed home child care agencies for the provision of LHCC base funding if there is no current purchase of service agreement.
+CMSMs/DSSABs are not required to enter into new purchase of service agreements with licensed home child care agencies where it does not meet community needs.

 CMSMs/DSSABs are required to have a policy and approach in place for the equitable allocation of general operating funding to licensees in their communities.
-CMSMs or DSSABs may wish to use their previous funding policies to inform their general operating allocation approach.